 Do you remember this corner bench I built from a headboard?

-What I hadn’t showed you was that I attempted to upholster it, but I left too much overhang on the seat in the front. (wood seat) I had to remove all of the staples and foam and start over.
-I trimmed the wooden triangle seat on the table saw, then put all the foam, batting and fabric back together.
+I hadn’t shown you that I attempted to upholster it with a button tufting technique, but I left too much overhang on the seat in the front. (wood seat) I had to remove all of the staples and foam and start over.
+After trimming the wooden triangle seat on the table saw, I put all the foam, batting, and fabric back together.

-I made little marks where I wanted my buttons to go, then I shot a small staple through all the layers into the wooden seat.
+It seemed easiest to make little marks where I wanted my buttons to go; then, I shot a small staple through all the layers into the wooden seat.

 I started a screw (with a washer) right next to the staple.
-Stapling it first totally eliminated any snagging while I was securing the screw and washer.
-This picture shows the partially secured screw, I of course finished drilling it in after this picture.
+Stapling it first eliminated any snagging while securing the screw and washer as it held the material in place.

 You can see the tight hold the screw and washer make.
-I made a puddle of hot glue where the screw is, and pushed the button down into the puddle.
+I made a puddle of hot glue where the screw was and pushed the button down into the hot glue.
 I did have to hold it for quite a while.
-If you use this technique, be careful, the button gets very hot.
+If you use this technique, be careful; the button gets very hot.

-Amazon Link These are the type of buttons I used, and I LOVE how easy it was to cover them.
-Cut the fabric via the pattern from the package, place the fabric in the white mold, insert the top of the button, fold the fabric over into the circle, place the other part of the button on top, and use the blue pusher to make it all come together.
-In the picture, you can see that I removed the shank because I thought it would be best, when in fact I realized that it was best to leave in in tact.
+These are the types of buttons I used, and I LOVE how easy it was to cover them.
+Cut the fabric via the pattern from the package, place it in the white mold, insert the top of the button, fold the fabric over into the circle, place the other part of the button on top, and use the blue pusher to make it all come together.
+Removing the shank seemed the best way to do this.
+When, in fact, I realized that it was best to leave it intact.